Skip to content

 Tiptap Rich Text Editor

-Every feature is encapsulated in a module.
-A module can provide extensions, toolbar buttons, context menu items, and HTML transforms.
-The editor collects all modules, filters them based on the active profile, and registers only the relevant extensions and UI elements.
+A custom Tiptap-based WYSIWYG editor with a modular architecture.
+Each feature is a self-contained module that can provide toolbar buttons, context menu items, and HTML transforms.
+The editor loads modules based on the active wysiwyg profile.

 Basic Styles